 - While not spoken, this occurs many times in Mass Effect 3, where Shepard will literally charge down a Reaper, on foot, causing the Reaper to immediately focus their main gun entirely on him/her.
 Then Shepard kills them.

 - In Dragon Age II, Aveline says "Face me, I stand for all of us!" when she uses her taunt.

 - In The Elder Scrolls V: Skyrim, this is frequently invoked by the Dragonborn whenever a Dragon attacks.

 - In Shin Megami Tensei IV's Clipped Wings 2 DLC, you first engage the Archangel Gabriel and defeat her.
 Before you can land the deathblow, however, Michael bursts in, allowing Gabriel to bail out.

 - Diablo III has Kormac the Templar as an NPC follower, who drops this line almost verbatim when he uses one of this skills to taunt enemies into attacking him instead of you.

 - In Hearthstone, the following nine Large Ham words indicate that the Godzilla Threshold has officially been reached, you're no longer fighting the puny warlock hero, instead..

 "You face JARAXXUS, EREDAR LORD OF THE BURNING LEGION!!"

-- In Fire Emblem 12, the Hero of Shadow uses this trope to challenge Emperor Hardin.
+- In Fire Emblem: New Mystery of the Emblem, the Hero of Shadow uses this trope to challenge Emperor Hardin.